hyojinsarchet/hyojinsarchet.github.io/README.md

 ### About the website.

 * This is my personal portfolio website.
-* It has an about me, contacts, and projects I have built.
+* It contains an about me, my contacts, and projects I have built.

 ### Built with